0xWILL225/lilsim/README.md

 - The **single source of truth** for the simulation state.
 - Stores:
-    - Car state (dynamic bicycle model)
+    - Car state
     - Cone positions
-    - Transforms (frame tree)
+    - Sensors
-    - Optional future extensions (other vehicles, sensors, obstacles)
 - **Access pattern:**
-    - Simulator owns the write access.
+    - Simulator module owns the write access.
     - Other modules (Visualization, external clients) have read-only access.
 #### Implementation